 - 1. A valid Palatine Public Library District card is required to initiate the interlibrary loan process. - Members are responsible for paying any fees assessed by the lending library, any shipping fees incurred in obtaining the loaned items, and full replacement costs, plus any applicable processing fee if an item is lost, damaged, or not returned.
 Additional interlibrary loan requests will not be accepted until these costs are paid in full. - 3.
 Members are expected to return items on time and in the same condition as received. - 4.
-Members are asked to return interlibrary loan materials to a staff member at the Member Services Desk of any branch of the Palatine Library.
+Members are asked to return interlibrary loan materials to a staff member as instructed upon checkout.